 We “love the world” when we take our cues about how to live, love and function from the world’s system rather than from the Bible (John 2:15, Romans 12:2).
 Loving the world means the values of the world are influencing us and we are not influencing the people God has put around us.

-Sometimes I am overwhelmed to the point of tears that God loves every human on earth with an absurd and crazy passion.
+God loves every human on earth with an absurd and crazy passion.
 However, people have a responsibility to respond to God’s love in humble faith, obedience and with a heart that is determined to persevere in the faith.
 It’s imperative Christians remember that no one will get a free pass from Jesus on judgment Day because the church disappointed them (Revelation 20:11-15)